AJ-Boyd/AstroBeasts/README.md

 Creators: AJ Boyd, Joshua Joo, Casey Hanley, Leann Alhashishi, and Aamil Vahora

+Extra Features:
+    * "Dojo," an area where the player can practice before going into the levels.
+    * Music that plays during the game with an option to mute it in the start menu.

 in order to run activate conda environment just run: